International Exhibition of Calligraphy: First International Exhibition of Calligraphy

-Repin State Academic Institute of Painting Sculpture and Architecture hosted the I International Exhibition of Calligraphy on September 16–21, 2008.
-On the first day, more than 500 people visited it even before the official opening.480 works from 26 states were presented.
-In total, over 700 works were submitted for the exhibition.
+The I.E. Repin State Institute of Painting, Sculpture, and Architecture hosted the first International Exhibition of Calligraphy on September 16–21, 2008.
+On the first day, more than 500 people had arrived to the exhibition site before the doors even opened.
+480 works from 26 states were presented.
+In total, over 700 works were displayed in the exhibition.

-More than 20 lectures and workshops from Russian and foreign artists were held during the five days of the Exhibition.
-The exhibition boasted with the presence of 40 renowned international calligraphers.
+More than 20 lectures and workshops, by Russian and foreign artists, were held during the five days of the exhibition, which was attended by 40 renowned Russian and international calligraphers.